zdavatz/pharmacokinetic/README.md

 * http://modules.epha.ch/vigi/kinetics.html#bio=100&dosierung=2000&tau=12&hwz=10&v=42&c1=15&t1=11&otb=40&utb=15

-C1 and T1 you can be taken from the Plasma-Concentration Reader.
+C1 and T1 can be taken from the Plasma-Concentration Reader.
 If you want to work more precisely you should fill in C2 and T2 as well.

 If you have a second measurement you can update the values in "Populationsdaten".
 "Populationsdaten" are generally taken from the Swiss-Fachinfo.
 They are based on average measurments.
 So to be more precise you need a second measurement.